 Supporting future environmental leaders in the Hudson River Valley

 Each year, we present our Barnabas McHenry Hudson River Awards to up to five exceptional young area leaders in the fields of environmental conservation, historic preservation, the arts, and tourism.
-To mark our 10th anniversary, OSI is seeking applications for a fifth category, “Healthy Communities,” to support projects engaging specifically in food access, environmental justice or sustainability in the Hudson Valley.
+To mark our 10th anniversary, OSI piloted a fifth category, “Healthy Communities,” to support projects engaging specifically in food access, environmental justice or sustainability in the Hudson Valley.

 The awards, up to $5,000 each, provide financial support for undergraduate or graduate students to pair with nonprofits in the Hudson River Valley region.
 Projects should educate local and academic communities, promote awareness around the history and environment, and invoke change.
 See a list of previous McHenry Fellows.